 The institution of Bauhaus was developed by Gropius as a means to establish a new form of design by intersecting architecture, art, typography, industrial, graphic, and interior design.
 Due to ongoing political resentment, the school was forced to move from Weimar to Dessau, a change that influenced minor alterations in the original style of the facilities.
 Gropius laid out his notion of the building as a 'total work' of "compositional architecture", incorporating the works of students in the school's architecture.

-In mid 20th century, the Punjabi government in India elected to build a new capital city that projects an image of modernity and progress.
+In the mid-20th century, the Punjabi government in India elected to build a new capital city that projects an image of modernity and progress.
 Initially, the government assigned the project to American architect Albert Mayer and his collaborator Matthew Nowicki, but when Nowicki died unexpectedly in an accident in August 1950, Mayer withdrew from the project.
-Le Corbusier was then selected to be in charge of further developing and detailing the preliminary plan already laid out by the previous architects, but instead of filling in the gaps of the previous plan, he transformed it into a clear representation of his own architecture style.
+Le Corbusier was then selected to be in charge of further developing and detailing the preliminary plan already laid out by the previous architects, but instead of filling in the gaps of the previous plan, he transformed it into a clear representation of his architectural style.

 13. The Plug-In City